 With an even larger staff broadcasting continued through 1978…It was later that year that several members of staff were to leave the station…Undeterred at this very minor setback Celebration continued going from strength to strength

 1979 arrived and Celebration Radio continued broadcasting to London on the Medium Wave, but things were to change….

-In late 1979 it was decided to make the switch from broadcasting on AM to the FM band..Time was spent building a transmitter and constructing a higher quality studio…The reason for the change of waveband was simple, broadcasting on FM meant that our listeners could hear to our programmes in far better quality.
+In late 1979, a few of the team left to form Radio Floss and Celebartion decided to make the switch from broadcasting on AM to the FM band..Time was spent building a transmitter and constructing a higher quality studio…The reason for the change of waveband was simple, broadcasting on FM meant that our listeners could hear to our programmes in far better quality.
 There were still many pirate music stations in London that continued to plod along on the Medium Wave broadcasting with poor quality programmes….The switch proved to be a great success as the coverage area of there transmissions increased vastly…

 The Celebration Radio format was always “rock based” drawing from the dj’s extensive knowledge of music, playing both albums and singles…Music from outside the UK and USA was played in an effort to bring a wider choice to the listener.
 Bands such as Earth and Fire, Sandy Coast, Alquin and Kayak from Holland and Atoll and Ange from France plus German, Italian and Scandinavian bands were also included in the programmes….We certainly did not ignore the mainstream bands of the time, The Doobie Brothers, The Who, Rolling Stones, Rare Earth etc were played with regularity…